amynic/ainights-sessionowners/README.md

 > If you have any issues running Postman, API Development Environment you can always run the REST API requests within the API docs for [sentiment analysis](https://northeurope.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c9) and [key phrase extraction](https://northeurope.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c6).
 Select the data centre you are using and then enter your key in the box provided along with the sample body sample used in Postman

-### Microsoft Azure Cognitive Services - Text Analytics in a Container
+## Microsoft Azure Cognitive Services - Text Analytics in a Container

+Demo based on the Azure Documentation: [Install and run Text Analytics containers](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers/?WT.mc_id=beginnertrack-globalainights-amynic)

-### Microsoft Azure Cognitive Services - Custom Vision Demo
+## Microsoft Azure Cognitive Services - Custom Vision Demo

-### Build Custom AI into an Application - Azure Logic Apps and Microsoft PowerApps
+## Build Custom AI into an Application - Azure Logic Apps and Microsoft PowerApps